Derleen123/CancerProteinTargets/README.md

 1. **Kinases** - Enzymes involved in cell signaling and their activity is higher in cancerous cells than in normal cells.
 An example includes imatinib works by targeting the BCR-ABL fusion protein in chronic myeloid leukemia and successfully inhibits the leukemic cells from uncontrollable proliferation (Ventura et al., 2006).

 2. **Growth Factor Receptors** - These proteins are highly expressed in cancers, and the most targeted one is Epidermal Growth Factor Receptor (EGFR).
-Drugs such as erlotinib targets these receptors to slow growth for such tumors (Li et al., 2023; Zubair & Bandyopadhyay, 2023).
+Drugs such as erlotinib targets these receptors to slow growth for such tumors (Li et al., 2023).

 3. **Apoptosis Regulators**: These are proteins that prevent programmed cell death.
 Drugs such as venetoclax induce the death of cancer cells by inhibiting these proteins (Ventura et al., 2006).